simsim314/Searchless-Chess-Trainer/Readme.md

 # Advanced Chess Analysis & Training Suite

-This project is a Python-based chess analysis and training suite built with Tkinter and powered by the **searchless-chess** library—a transformer-based neural network engine that evaluates chess positions purely through pattern recognition, without relying on brute-force search.
+This project is a Python-based chess analysis and training suite built with Tkinter and powered by the [**searchless-chess from deep mind**](https://github.com/google-deepmind/searchless_chess) library—a transformer-based neural network engine that evaluates chess positions purely through pattern recognition, without relying on brute-force search.

 Unlike traditional chess engines that evaluate millions of positions per second, **searchless-chess** makes moves based solely on deep positional understanding, just like a human master.
 This eliminates the usual frustration or excuse of competing against a machine’s calculation speed, keeping training realistic, fair, and insightful.